What does the Bible mean when it says Lot's wife turned into a pillar of salt?

 It is likely that God preserved him and his daughters not because of their exceptional morality, but because of God's love for Abraham, who was Lot's uncle and who had earlier pleaded with the Lord not to destroy the wicked city lest good people be killed along with the bad.

 As for Lot's wife, she has left us several great lessons.
 As salt is a preservative, it preserved her as well as preserving for us the memory of her disobedience (“Remember Lot's wife.” — Luke 17:32).
-That type of salt was tainted with impurities, rendering the outer layer somewhat lacking in flavor (the reference in Matthew 5:13 is to this type of salt).
+That type of salt was tainted with impurities, rendering the outer layer somewhat lacking in flavor (the reference in Matthew 5:13 to salt having lost its taste is to this type of salt).
 So too are fallen humans tainted with impurities, therefore we must not be superficial in our dealings with the Lord, or in doing what the Lord tells us to do.

 Let our hearts be given over to readily following God's commands, and doing what is right in God's sight.